 To navigate Canberra, you need to find the right map.
 The maps need to be current and suitable for the type of biking that you are doing.
-Putting aside mountain biking in Canberra, we need maps for all those other types of bikes that prefer paved surfaces, which I will call city bikes.
-To find the best route to the destination, the maps need to show rideable paths, including bike paths, but roads are not so important for most people.
-Therefore, the bike infrastructure needs to be highlighted in preference to that used by cars, i.e. bike paths need to stand out.
+Putting aside mountain biking in Canberra, we need maps for all those other types of bikes that prefer paved surfaces: city bikes.
+To find the best route to the destination, the maps need to show rideable paths, including bike paths.

 Where do open-source maps come from?

 Paper maps are published intermittently.
 When maps went digital, the first attempts were digital copies of those paper maps.
-Such archaic approaches have been superseded with maps now contained in databases with images created from this data being fit for purpose.
-Most people will be familiar with Google maps found on the internet, with features such as the possibility to zoom in and out, and have different representations of the same map – such as night mode for night-time driving.
+Digital maps are databases with images created from this data, fit for purpose.

-OpenStreetMap works similarly but is not so well known.
 OpenStreetMap is built on an open-source database, exported daily, so that the data can be selective turned into maps.
-This process of making useful pictures from the large volume of data is called rendering.
-It can be done in different ways and starts with deciding on the map’s purpose and filtering out that information.
-Additionally, usually one is interested in a specific geographic area, such as Australia.
-In this case the elements of the data related to city cycling would be extracted for Australia.
-The maps are provided online and used on websites and smartphones with data connection.
-They can be stored on devices, but this is not the default as changes to the map are made frequently.
-It is not uncommon to change the colour scheme and lines.
-Such style changes affect the map’s appearance but not content.
+Making useful pictures from the large volume of data is called rendering.
+It starts with deciding on the map’s purpose and filtering out that information for a specific geographic area.
+Maps are provided online and used on websites and smartphones with data connection and stored on devices.
+Style changes affect the map’s appearance but not content.

-Another aspect that I will not deal at this time in any depth is transferring the data to portable devices likely to be used for sport and on bikes.
-Such devices are made to be robust, waterproof, ergonomic, and work even when there is no coverage and therefore no data.
-This makes the devices faster and more reliable in practice than easily damaged smartphones.
-These devices are popular on bikes and manufacture with routing functions by Garmin and Bolt.
+Transferring the data to portable devices likely to be used for sport and on bikes.
+GPS cycling computers are robust, waterproof, ergonomic, and work even when there is no coverage and therefore no data.
+The devices are more reliable in practice than easily damaged smartphones Some have routing functions such as those Garmin and Wahoo.
 Garmin has many models to chose from.
-They are sometime called bike computers but for bushwalking and outdoor recreation they come in other formats, including watches and handhelds and labelled as GPS navigation.
-Bike computers are just specialised GPS devices and the differences – while mostly ergonomic – make a huge difference and therefore are well worth the investment.
+There are GPS devices for cycling but also for bushwalking and outdoor recreation that come in other formats, including watches and handhelds.
+Bike computers are specialised GPS devices and the mostly ergonomic differences make them much more useful on a bike, and therefore worth the investment.

-Maps are needed for different purposes.
-There are road maps for cars, bike maps for paved surfaces, mountain bike maps, topographic bushwalking maps, recreational maps, and others.
+Maps are needed for different purposes: road maps for cars, bike maps for paved surfaces, mountain bike maps, topographic bushwalking maps, recreational maps, and others.

 OpenStreetMap rendering types

-OpenStreetMap provide the data for third party map software developers to render maps for a variety of uses.
-Additionally, they are rendering about 15 different map types.
-On the website four types of maps are available for viewing.
-These are: standard, bike, public transport and humanitarian.
+OpenStreetMap’s data is provided to third party map software developers to render maps for a variety of uses.
+On the OpenStreetMap’s website four types of maps are available: standard, bike, public transport and humanitarian.

 Komoot smartphone app

-Komoot is worth mentioning and discussed also here.
-The map representation is perhaps not quite as good as the OSM OpenCycleMap but it has the distinct advantage that it is a very good smartphone app.
+Komoot is a very good smartphone app and discussed here.
 It is a very feature rich app that includes route planning and is free.
 As everybody has a smartphone it is the easiest way to take OpenStreetMap maps with you for biking and route planning on the run.
-The Komoot website is also very good for PC use and preplanning.
-Unlike Strava, it is not about sport but rather travel, and unlike Strava it uses OpenStreetMap maps and not Google maps.
-Komoot is a social media app that allows users to share and comment on their rides and trip plans.
+The komoot website is also very good for PC use and preplanning.